Web Design Background

 • Valentino 11/50

 Dior was KIJO’s evident top model in our fashion website reviews.
-The site scored relatively highly when compared to the others because of its effective colour scheme.
-This allowed its art direction to stand out.
-In addition, it hosted strong brand messaging and we liked how it managed to be interactive, yet functional.
-It also captured a memorable and luxurious feel.
+The site scored relatively highly when compared to the others because of its effective colour scheme which allowed its art direction to stand out, its strong brand messaging and how it managed to be interactive, yet functional whilst capturing a memorable, luxurious feel.
 Some key details that stood out to KIJO include:

 • An engaging history page